-Mirage has been bumped up massively in this tier list - from Tier C to A, and now S. It's quite a move, but it isn't unwarranted.
-Where his decoys were unstrategic mannequins, they are now controlled by Mirage, mimicking his every move, and fooling the enemies into believing that's the real Hologprahic Trickster himself for a whole 60 seconds.
+Mirage was bumped up massively in this tier list - from Tier C to A, and now S, and now A again.
+It's quite a move, but it isn't unwarranted.
+Where his decoys were unstrategic mannequins, they are now controlled by Mirage, mimicking his every move, and fooling the enemies into believing that's the real Holographic Trickster himself for a whole 60 seconds.
 His ultimate is now a bunch of Mirage Mimics, again, giving your team the real ability to confuse opponents, and allowing your Mirage to make an escape.
 The most effective new update to Mirage's abilities is his passive - "now you see me".

 Caustic is one big bad boy, with toxic abilities.
 This mad scientist makes the A tier for a few reasons.
 While his gas canisters can be annoying to pass by, they are easily spotted and taken care of with one bullet, and if you have a Wraith on your team, you'll also be privy to an advanced warning of the gas' presence.
 Caustic does have the Fortified buff (just like Gibby) but without a gun shield, meaning he's still a huge target for SMG spray-downs.
 Caustic's ultimate gas cloud is rather painful, dealing ever-increasing damage from 4 to 10 ticks.
 The gas clouds and canisters also slow enemies, as well as blurring vision, and since the recent buff that meant his teammates were no longer susceptible to the slowing elements of his attacks, he has been promoted to A Tier.

 This bunch may seem like they do a lotta damage, but even Flex Tape can't hold them together in certain situations.
-Poor Pathfinder has still not recovered from his devastating nerf, and he's being spotted less and less in Apex Legends matches.
-No Apex Legends tier list would be complete without these four.
+Poor Pathfinder has still not recovered from his last devastating nerf, and he's being spotted less and less in Apex Legends matches.
+No Apex Legends tier list would be complete without these five.

 His grapple is polished, and so is his gameplay.
 Or at least, it was.
 Pathfinder (affectionately known as Path) is the wholesome robot Legend just looking for his creator.
 His movement abilities were by far the most powerful of all the Apex Legends characters, again, allowing for ease of rotation across the map, and during engagements.
 In Apex Ranked, Path's beacon passive still comes in handy for positioning in the final circles.
-His tactical grapple was recently nerfed (taking the cooldown from 15 seconds to massive 35 seconds) and severely affected his pick rate, dropping from 22% to 10.56%.
-Path just doesn't have what it takes anymore.
+His tactical grapple was nerfed in Season 5 (taking the cooldown from 15 seconds to massive 35 seconds) and severely affected his pick rate, dropping from 22% to 10.56%.

 Bangalore is a starter character, a soldier with a solid base of abilities for anyone new to Apex to enjoy.
 Perhaps they've migrated over from COD and want a taste of that same military action.
 Her double-time passive is helpful to dart quickly away from a nasty gunfight, and her smoke grenades are pretty good for cover Her airstrike, although the name alone should strike fear into your heart, isn't that powerful.
 'Rolling Thunder' as it's called, is not nearly as damaging as Gibraltar's Bombardment, which rains down on opponents like hellfire, and takes some time to activate after the rockets drop into the terrain.
-Other Apex Legends with more tactical & super-power-esque abilities pip her to the post on making a higher tier.
+Other Apex Legends with more tactical & superpower-esque abilities pip her to the post on making a higher tier.